Newton St Cyres

 Newton St Cyres railway station is on the Tarka Line from Exeter to Barnstaple and the Dartmoor Line from Exeter to Okehampton, but is located approximately 0.5 miles outside the village centre, and receives an infrequent service.

-Newton St Cyres is home to a public house, the Beer Engine, which is situated next to the railway station, and an Italian restaurant, Belluno, which was formerly the Crown and Sceptre public house.
-Traditional cheeses can be bought from the Quickes Farm shop.
 The village has a recreation ground with two football pitches, a cricket pitch and two tennis courts.

 Historic estates

+The manor of Newton St Cyres was briefly the property of Jacques Granado, a Flemish knight at the Tudor court.
 The parish of Newton St Cyres contains various historic estates including: